redhat-developer/service-binding-operator/examples/nodejs_awsrds_varprefix/README.md

 ## Introduction

 This scenario illustrates binding an application to an off-cluster operated managed AWS RDS Database.
-The scenario also shows how to bind the backing service to two different independent applications and use of the `envVarPrefix` feature of the Service Binding Operator to specify a prefix for the names of the injected environment variables.
+The scenario also shows how to bind the backing service to two different independent applications and use of the `namePrefix` feature of the Service Binding Operator to specify a prefix for the names of the injected environment variables.

 ## Actions to Perform by Users in 2 Roles